DHS approved thousands of ineligible immigrants to work in U.S.: Audit

 In about 2,700 of those cases, the confidence score was a flat zero.

 “The error went undetected for 6 months, from September 2018 to March 2019,” the auditors wrote.
 “According to USCIS officials, a system update to E-Verify or a data sharing error with one of its partner systems may have caused the issue.
-USCIS officials could not determine the exact error that led E-Verify to bypass the 50 percent confidence score requirement and, therefore, could not prevent it from reoccurring.”
+USCIS officials could not determine the exact error that led E-Verify to bypass the 50% confidence score requirement and, therefore, could not prevent it from reoccurring.”

 And another 4,000 cases were approved in 2019 even though the agency didn’t fully match their visas with their employers’ situations.